 Decision-making is key in turning any small credit union into the next big thing.

-One of our financial clients recently discussed how dashboards changed the way they run meetings.
+One of our clients recently discussed how small credit union dashboards changed the way they run meetings.
 “We used to go around the room and everyone would present everything.
 Now, the KPIs guide the direction of the meetings and have made us a fact-based, numbers-driven organization.
 The executive team now focuses on what’s broken instead of letting everyone present everything that they’re doing, both good and bad.”
-Credit unions need to STOP treating the symptoms of the problems, and start solving the actual problems in real-time.
+Credit unions need to stop treating the symptoms of the problems and start solving the actual problems in real-time.

 Time is a limited, non-renewable resource.
 What if your reporting process was completely automated, leaving you with more man-hours every month to put into something else?
 How would you spend your extra time?
-Dashboards can do just that, by connecting directly to your databases, and making your data visualizations real-time, up to date and accurate.
+Small credit union dashboards can do just that, by connecting directly to your databases, and making your data visualizations real-time, up-to-date, and accurate.

-Whether it is executive team reports or monthly Board reports, effective dashboards can deliver a custom report directly to one’s inbox on a daily, weekly or monthly basis.
+Whether it is executive team reports or monthly board reports, effective dashboards can deliver a custom report directly to anyone’s inbox on a daily, weekly, or monthly basis.
 Rather than having to sift through pages of reports that need analysis, they can draw conclusions from the summaries and trends that are immediately visible in the dashboard, while still being able to drill down into the numbers to find details.

 Think you’re too small for a dashboard solution, don’t have the IT you need, or simply can’t afford it?
 Cost-effective dashboards, like iDashboards, actually cost less on a monthly basis than what you may be spending on coffee in a week.
 Which one do you think will provide more productivity for your organization?